 MCI requires training in emergency response and evacuation procedures.
 The school also requires the campus security authorities to attend regularly scheduled seminars in executing Fire Drills and Emergency Action Plans and maintains documentation of attendance.
 All students are required to attend orientation at the beginning of their program of study and all evacuation and emergency response procedures are reviewed at that time.
-Fire Safety Drills and Emergency Action Plan Drills are held in the building by the Director of Education or Lead Instructor.
+Fire Safety Drills and Emergency Action Plan Drills are held in the building by the Campus Security Authority or the Director of Education.
 Drills are held at least twice a year.
-All constituents are required to participate. \Dates are subject to change.\
+All constituents are required to participate.

+Dates are subject to change.

-The dates for the Fire Safety Drills held in the building for: March 24, 2021 at 10am, 2pm, 6pm September 15, 2021 at 10am, 2pm, 6pm
+The dates for the Fire Safety Drills held in the building for: March 07, 2024 at 10am, 6:00pm September 05, 2024 at 10am, 6:00pm

-The dates for the Emergency Response and Evacuation (EAP) Drill: March 24, 2021 at 10am, 2pm, 6pm September 15, 2021 at 10am, 2pm, 6pm
+The dates for the Emergency Response and Evacuation (EAP) Drill: March 07, 2024 at 10am, 6:00pm September 05, 2024 at 10am,6:00pm

-The dates for the Fire Safety Training: March 17, 2020 at 2:30-3:30pm
+The dates for the Fire Safety Training:

+March 27, 2024 at 10:00am, 6:00pm

-The dates for the Emergency Response and Evacuation (EAP) Education: March 17, 2021 at 2:30-3:30pm
+The dates for the Emergency Response and Evacuation (EAP) Education:

+March 27, 2024 at 2:30-3:30pm